diegoglezsu/portfolio/src/posts/2026/first-post.md

 This is my first post on my website!
 A few weeks ago I was scrolling on Twitter (I still say Twitter even though it's now X) and I came across a thread by Peter Steinberg, then, I visited his webpage and I loved it.

-I wanted to have something similar (obviously Vibe Coding), so I decided to create my own personal website and blog.
+I wanted to have something similar (obviously vibe coding), so I decided to create my own personal website and blog.
 This is the result. 😉